hvimal605/EdTech/README.md

 # 🏫 EdTech

+**Description:**
+EdTech is a comprehensive educational platform designed to facilitate seamless learning experiences for users and instructors.
+With a modern and stylish user interface built on React.js and Tailwind CSS, this platform enables users to easily navigate through courses, track their progress, and manage their profiles.
+Instructors can efficiently create and manage courses, enhancing the educational landscape with dynamic content.
+The backend, powered by Node.js and Express, ensures a scalable and robust server environment, while MongoDB serves as the reliable database for all user and course data.

 <p align="center">
   <strong>Frontend:</strong> React.js with Tailwind CSS for a modern, stylish UI.<br>
   <strong>State Management:</strong> Redux for seamless state management.<br>